 Clover Island is a mixed-use commercial and recreational destination located in Kennewick’s Historic Waterfront District.
-The Port of Kennewick and its city, county, state and federal partners have teamed to add public amenities, improve the shoreline and create physical and visual access from the island to the Columbia River.
+Port of Kennewick and its city, county, state and federal partners have teamed to add public amenities, improve the shoreline and create physical and visual access from the island to the Columbia River.
 The island now features an entry gateway, recreational pathway, lighthouse, free public boat launch, marina and restrooms, public plaza, three restaurants (Cedars at Pier One, Ice Harbor Brewing at the Marina, The Crow’s Nest), a hotel (Clover Island Inn), and a diverse collection of public art.
-More shoreline projects and island enhancements are planned in the coming years.
-Visit our Contracting page to learn more about the U.S. Army Corps of Engineers’ Clover Island ecosystem restoration presolicitation notice.
+More shoreline restoration and Riverwalk trail enhancements are on the way!

 Clover Island is also home to the Clover Island Lighthouse.
 Constructed in May 2010, the lighthouse is a four-section, pre-cast concrete structure standing 62 feet tall.
 The fully functional lighthouse is a U.S. Coast Guard-approved Private Aid to Navigation (PATON).
 The lighthouse tower houses a white beacon that flashes every four seconds.
 The 15,000-square-foot Lighthouse Plaza that surrounds the lighthouse makes a great place for viewing sunsets, enjoying wildlife, holding portrait sessions, weddings and special events.

 Today, Clover Island spans 16 acres.
 The island originally encompassed 162 acres, and the scenic pond behind the adjacent levee was the former Columbia River waterfront before the McNary Dam and levee system was built, which covered most of the island, impounded the original shoreline and formed that nature pond.

 Land for commercial mixed-use activities, including residential opportunities, will become available on the island for private-sector development following the completion of shoreline restoration work.
 Parcels will overlook either the Columbia River or Marina harbor.